rore/janrain-backplane-2/README20.md

 * Endpoint:  `/v2/messages`

 * Security: HTTPS POST, OAuth2 access token

+[ The access token MUST be presented in the header only, for example: `Authorization: Bearer vF9dft4qmT` ]

 * Request parameters: JSON data with a `messages` array field of backplane messages to be posted